anvilsecure/azure-sphere-re/README.md

 # Azure Sphere Reverse Engineering

 Microsoft recently held a [closed security bounty challenge](https://www.microsoft.com/en-us/msrc/azure-security-lab-archive?rtc=1) for Azure Sphere, an application platform for internet-connected devices.
-While we did not participate in the three-month challenge which closed in August 2020, we were curious about the Azure Sphere devices designed with the [“seven properties of highly secured devices”](https://azure.microsoft.com/en-us/services/azure-sphere/#security) in mind.
+While we did not participate in the three-month challenge which closed in August 2020, we were curious about the Azure Sphere devices which were designed with the [“seven properties of highly secured devices”](https://azure.microsoft.com/en-us/services/azure-sphere/#security) in mind.

 Since development boards are cheap, we bought a few and took them apart.
 We tested the [Seeed MT3620 Mini Dev Board](https://www.seeedstudio.com/MT3620-Mini-Dev-Board-p-2919.html) running MS Azure Sphere OS 20.05.